Jwhiles/CV/README.md

   I was heavily involved in maintaining a library of reusable code which includes user interface components, a comprehensive style guide, and server side utilities.
-  I introduced TypeScript to my team, which improved the reliability of our products and made me really appreciate the benefits of static tying.
+  I introduced TypeScript to my team, which improved the reliability of our products and showed me the benefits of static tying.

 ### Developer - Founders and Coders
 __October 2016 - February 2017__